California Missions Road Trip Day 1: San Diego to Pasadena

-Visiting all of the California missions is something that surprisingly not a lot of people have done.
-These beautiful and historic places are all incredibly unique and harbor so much for the explorer to see.
-This trip will take you seven days to complete, and this post provides an itinerary for day 1.
-You can see all of the days and learn more about mission history here.
-This post assumes you will start in San Diego, which is the southernmost California mission and the three missions you visit today are three of the best.
+Visiting all of the California missions is something that surprisingly, not a lot of people have done.
+These beautiful and historic places are all incredibly unique and have so much for the explorer to see.
+Taking the trip as I did will take you seven days to complete, and this post provides an itinerary for day 1.
+You can view all of the days and learn more about mission history here.
+This post assumes you will start in San Diego, which is the southernmost California mission, and the three missions you visit today are three of the best.
 Here is all the information.

-- Miles: 74 miles from the first to third mission, 114 miles if you add in Pala, more if you go to Pasadena
+- Miles: 74 miles from the first to the third mission, 114 miles if you add in Pala, more if you go to Pasadena

-Since it is hard to guess where everyone will stay the night before, I picked a coffee shop close to the mission as my recommendation for coffee / breakfast.
-There are a ton of great places if you are staying in downtown San Diego as well though.
+Since it is hard to guess where everyone will stay the night before, I picked a coffee shop close to the mission as my recommendation for coffee/breakfast.
+There are a ton of great places if you are staying in downtown San Diego though.

 Breakfast/Coffee: Cuppa Cuppa

 This small drive-thru coffee shop is located about 5 minutes from the mission itself.
-It may not seem like much, but the coffee here is ridiculously good.
+It may not seem like much, but the coffee here is good.
 I highly recommend the chai drink they mix with cold brew and almond milk.
 It is nice spiced chai, and the flavors are fantastic.
-They have pastries that you can partake in as well before heading over to the mission.
+They have pastries that you can grab as well before heading over to the mission.

 Mission San Diego de Alcalá

-Mission San Diego de Alcalá is the first mission that was ever established and it has a lot of unique history.
-This mission was the site go the first Christian martyr in California, and it has a beautiful old bell tower and facade.
+Mission San Diego de Alcalá is the first mission that was ever established, and it has a lot of unique history.
+This mission was the site of the first Christian martyr in California, and it has a beautiful old bell tower and facade.
 While it is not that big, you will probably spend a decent amount of time strolling the immaculate gardens and reading the history, but do note that all three of the missions today are impressive so plan your time wisely.

 - Time Needed: 1 Hour